voxel51/fiftyone-auth-migration/migration-workflow.md

 1. Take any action in Fiftyone Teams running in `legacy` mode that interacts with users.
 This could include signing in or listing users, as an example.

 2. Setup the `.env` file for the Auth Migration Script.
-An example template is included.
-Follow any other steps in the README as necessary to ensure the script is installed and ready to run.
+See the example template ([env.template](./env.template)).
+Follow the steps in the README as necessary to ensure the script is installed and ready to run.

 3. The Auth Migration Script must be run in a location that has access